NIFTy-PPL/NIFTy/paper.md

 \texttt{NIFTy.re} is built for models with millions to billions of degrees of freedom.
 To probe the posterior efficiently and accurately, \texttt{NIFTy.re} relies on VI.
 Specifically, \texttt{NIFTy.re} implements Metric Gaussian Variational Inference (MGVI) and its successor geometric Variational Inference (geoVI) [@Knollmueller2019 @Frank2021 @Frank2022].
-At the core of both MGVI and geoVI lies an alternating procedure in which we switch between optimizing the Kullback–Leibler divergence for a specific shape of the variational posterior and updating the shape of the variational posterior, where geoVI extends the shape of the posterior to non-Gaussian VI approximations by further refining the update step of MGVI.
+At the core of both MGVI and geoVI lies an alternating procedure in which we switch between optimizing the Kullback–Leibler divergence for a specific shape of the variational posterior and updating the shape of the variational posterior.
 MGVI and geoVI define the variational posterior via samples, specifically, via samples drawn around an expansion point.
 The samples in MGVI and geoVI exploit model-intrinsic knowledge of the posterior's approximate shape, encoded in the Fisher information metric and the prior curvature [@Frank2021].